A saturated 1-system of curves on the surface of genus 3: Preliminaries

 We similarly define a \textit{$k$-system of arcs} as a collection of simple arcs that are pairwise non-homotopic and intersect at most $k$ times.
-Given a $k$-system of curves $X$ and a subsurface $\Sigma'\subseteq\Sigma$, we let $\pi\l(X\r)$ denote its corresponding $k$-system of projected arcs.
+Given a $k$-system of curves $X$ and a subsurface $\Sigma'\subseteq\Sigma$, we let $\pi(X)$ denote the corresponding $k$-system of projected arcs on $\Sigma'$.